-Why does the Regulation need to be updated?
+Why did the Regulation need to be updated?

-The existing Regulation is being remade as part of the staged repeal of statutory rules required under the Subordinate Legislation Act 1989.
+The 2009 Regulation was remade as part of the staged repeal of statutory rules required under the Subordinate Legislation Act 1989.

-The review of the existing Regulation is intended to ensure the regulation is up to date, meets the Government's better regulation principles, is in plain English, and reduces red tape wherever possible.
+Reviewing the 2009 Regulation ensured that the 2019 Regulation is up to date, meets the Government's better regulation principles, is in plain English, and reduces red tape wherever possible.

-You can find more information on why we're changing the existing Regulation on the Questions and answers webpage.
+You can find more information on why and how we've updated the Regulation on the Questions and answers webpage.

 Regulatory impact statement